Quantum dispersionless KdV hierarchy revisited: Weyl quantization of dispersionless KdV hierarchy

 \end{Ex} \begin{Ex} By a similar but more complicated computation, we compute $h_4$ by averaging contributions from 24 trees and $h_5$ by averaging 120 trees, and the result is

 \end{Ex}

 \begin{Lem} We have the following homogeneous properties for $h_n$:

-\end{Lem} \begin{proof} Note that by definition, each $Z_n$ is of conformal degree $n$, where we define each $b_{(n)}$ to be of conformal degree $-n$.
-This conformal degree of $V$ induces a gradation on $\mathcal A[\hbar]$ via $\varphi$, with $v^{(k)}$ to be of degree $k+1$, hence we prove the first identity.
+\end{Lem} \begin{proof} It follows from the definition and Lemma\,\ref{RCON} that $Z_n$ is of conformal weight $n$.
+The conformal degree of $V$ induces a gradation on $\mathcal A[\hbar]$ via $\varphi$, with $v^{(k)}$ of degree $k+1$, hence we prove the first identity.

 For the second identity, we are to consider the differential degree of $h_n$.
 We define the differential degree of $\mathcal A[\hbar]$ to be